Peterpiotr/siguren-documentation/docs/source/installation/mechanical-installation/installation-safety.rst

 For a fine installation of the MotoSuiveur® System and to avoid ill-timed blockings during the setting of the command station and of the drives, we advise users to start the winch assembly by following these steps:

-- Mounting of the torque limiter (OPTION).
+- Mounting of the MS Torque Limiter (OPTION).
 - Setting and testing of the lifting drive and the command cabinet.
 - Installation of the MotoSuiveur® on the drum and its reaction arm.
 - Positionning of the manual commands.